ActivitySim/activitysim/docs/examples.rst

   # simple two zone example
   activitysim run -c configs_2_zone -c configs -d data_2 -o output_2

-  # simple three zone example, single process and multiprocess
+  # simple three zone example, single process and multiprocess (and makes use of settings file inheritance for running)
   activitysim run -c configs_3_zone -c configs -d data_3 -o output_3 -s settings_static.yaml
   activitysim run -c configs_3_zone -c configs -d data_3 -o output_3 -s settings_mp.yaml

 Settings
 ~~~~~~~~

-Additional settings for running ActivitySim with two or three zone systems are specified in the ``network_los.yaml`` file.
+Additional settings for running ActivitySim with two or three zone systems are specified in the ``settings.yaml`` and
+``network_los.yaml`` files.
 The settings are:

 Two Zone
 ^^^^^^^^

+In ``settings.yaml``:

+* ``want_dest_choice_presampling`` - enable presampling for multizone systems, which means first select a TAZ using the sampling model and then select a microzone within the TAZ based on the microzone's share of TAZ size term.

+In ``network_los.yaml``:

-In ``network_los.yaml``, the additional two zone system settings and inputs are described and illustrated below.
+The additional two zone system settings and inputs are described and illustrated below.
 No additional utility expression files or expression revisions are required beyond the one zone approach.
 The MAZ data is available as zone data and the MAZ to MAZ data is available using the existing skim expressions.
 Users can specify mode utilities using MAZ data, MAZ to MAZ impedances, and TAZ to TAZ impedances.

 * ``zone_system`` - set to 2 for two zone system
 * ``maz`` -  MAZ data file, with MAZ ID, TAZ, and land use and other MAZ attributes